jqwez/django-firebase-orm/README.md

 # django-firebase-orm.

+forked from [TralahM](https://github.com/TralahM/django-firebase-orm) to support building a Django app that leverage Firebase Realtime Database.

 Django like models for NoSQL database Firestore Integrating with django\'s ORM.
 This is a fork and improvement of [firebase_orm](https://github.com/joewalk102/firebase-orm) project which